Home » Sweets » No Bake Carrot Cake Balls

 • pinch salt

-• 1/4 cup shredded coconut
+• 1/2 cup shredded sweetened coconut divided

 Instructions

 • Peel carrots and finely grate them on a box grater or with a food processor and set aside in a medium sized bowl.
+Use a paper towel to give the carrots a little squeeze to remove some of the excess moisture.

-• Add all remaining ingredients, except coconut, into the bowl of a food processor and blend until it's coarsely ground.
+• Add all remaining ingredients, except the coconut, into the bowl of a food processor and blend until it's coarsely ground.

 • Enjoy!